RB20 Intake Manifolds

 The welding on the NOZZS manifold is very well done, with a very clean and professional look.
 The plenum features pre-drilled and tapped vacuum ports, which will allow you to connect up to 5 items to a vacuum source directly off the plenum itself.
 For more information regarding the NOZZS intake manifold, it is recommended to contact them directly to ensure accurate information.
 The link to their website is available on the right, below the images of their RB20 intake manifold.
 As of publishing, information regarding reuse of the stock throttle body, idle air control valve or OEM throttle cable is unavailable.

 - Current pricing: $640.00 (polished finish)

 GodSpeed RB20 Intake Manifold

-The Godspeed manifold has provisions for the idle air control valve, however it is anyone's guess is to whether the face is straight or not.
+The Godspeed manifold has provisions for the idle air control valve, however, it is anyone's guess as to whether the face is straight or not.
 At any rate, with a manifold such as this, it would be wise to have a professional metal worker give it a look over for you.
 This will add to the total cost, even more so if work is required to get the manifold up to spec.
-You may end up having to spend some extra cash to have the faces decked and welds cleaned up.
+You may end up having to spend some extra cash to have the faces decked, and welds cleaned up.